iSarmad/DispNetCorr1D-Pytorch/README.md

 ** [FlowNetPytorch](https://github.com/ClementPinard/FlowNetPytorch) Pytorch implementation of FlowNet by Dosovitskiy et al.

+** [SfmLearner-Pytorch](https://github.com/ClementPinard/SfmLearner-Pytorch) Pytorch version of SfmLearner from Tinghui Zhou et al.

-In the above simply modify FlowNet to make Dispnet and use my 1D Correlation function to get DispNetCorr1D
+In the above simply modify FlowNet or DispnetS and use my 1D Correlation function to get DispNetCorr1D